fcovlz/python/README.md

 # Python
 Welcome to my Python examples.
+The purpose of this repo is to have a code reference of how to implement specific functions